-Net new advisory assets for the three and six months ended June 30, 2017 and 2016 had a limited impact on our advisory fee revenue for those respective periods.
+Net new advisory assets for the three and nine months ended September 30, 2017 and 2016 had a limited impact on our advisory fee revenue for those respective periods.
 Rather, net new advisory assets are a primary driver of future advisory fee revenue.
 The revenue for any particular quarter is primarily driven by each of the prior quarter's month-end advisory assets under management.
-The growth in advisory revenue for the three and six months ended June 30, 2017 compared to the same period in 2016 was due to net new advisory assets resulting from our recruiting efforts and strong advisor productivity, as well as market gains as represented by higher levels of the S&P 500 index.
+The growth in advisory revenue for the three and nine months ended September 30, 2017 compared to the same period in 2016 was due to net new advisory assets resulting from our recruiting efforts and strong advisor productivity, as well as market gains as represented by higher levels of the S&P 500 index and brokerage to advisory conversions.